danishwilliams/virginfront/README.md

 * Foundation
 * Customising Foundation with colours etc
-* Sass and compass (compass mixings, because I couldn't get lineman to work)
+* Sass and compass (compass mixings, because I couldn't get lineman to work).
+Install libsass on your platform (it's much quicker than the ruby implementation).
+Source: https://github.com/sass/libsass

 # Interacting with an API